This exercise uses PDAL to classify ground returns using the Simple Morphological Filter (SMRF) technique.

 Classification value of 7.
 These

-outliers are then ignored during PMF processing with the
+outliers are then ignored during SMRF processing with the

 Finally, we add a range filter to extract only the ground returns (i.e.,